Policy Number: 115

 E. Extension of Tenure-Track Probationary Period

-The following alterations to a faculty member's tenure-track status, when recommended by the appropriate dean and approved by the Executive Vice President for Academic and Research Affairs ("EVPARA"), can produce extended time periods that will not apply toward completing the probationary period; however, probationary time accrued in a tenure-track position before and after a period of altered status will be cumulative:
+The following circumstances, when recommended by the appropriate dean and approved by the EVP/CAO, can produce extended time periods that will not apply toward completing the probationary period; however, probationary time accrued in a tenure-track position before and after a period of altered status will be cumulative:

 - leaves of absence without pay;

-- assignment to administrative or other non-academic duties within the university;
+- full-time assignment to administrative or other non-academic duties within the university;

 - reassignment of duties outside the university.

-In addition, a faculty member who determines that certain personal circumstances may impede his or her progress toward demonstrating eligibility for recommendation for award of tenure may make a written request to extend the probationary period to the EVPARA through the department head or equivalent and the dean.
-This request must specify the reason(s) for the requested extension and must include appropriate documentation to adequately demonstrate why the request should be granted.
+In addition, a faculty member who determines that certain personal circumstances may impede his or her progress toward demonstrating eligibility for recommendation for award of tenure may make a written request to extend the probationary period to the EVP/CAO through the department head or equivalent and the dean.
+This request must specify the reason(s) for the requested extension and must include appropriate documentation to demonstrate adequately why the request should be granted.
 Personal circumstances that may justify the extension are listed in Regents’ Rule and Regulation, Rule 31007, Tenure, Part 2, Section 5.1(b)(1).
 Extensions will be limited to the time periods specified in Regents’ Rule and Regulation, Rule 31007, Tenure, Part 2, Section 5.1(b)(2).
-The decision regarding the request will be made by the EVPARA, on recommendation of the department chair or equivalent and the dean, and will be communicated to the faculty member within 10 working days from the date the request was submitted.
+The decision regarding the request will be made by the EVP/CAO, on recommendation of the department chair or equivalent and the dean, and will be communicated to the faculty member within 10 working days from the date the request was submitted to the EVP/CAO.

 Normally, requests for extension must be made in advance of the academic year for which the extension is desired and may be made no later than three months prior to the deadline for initiation of the mandatory review process to determine recommended award of tenure or notice, as provided under Section F below, that the next year will be the faculty member's terminal year of appointment.